 The spa offers free massages, manicures, and pedicures!
 You can book an unlimited number of treatments if space is available. 🙂

 If you’re flying Delta, you can use the Delta Sky Club lounges for free.
 There are so many lounge options with the Amex Platinum cards, that’s why they are one of the 5 cards I always keep in my wallet.

 You also get 5x points on airfare purchases, 1x point on all other eligible purchases, up to $200 each year in statement credits for qualifying airline charges, a $100 credit for Global Entry application (or renewal), free Hilton Honors Gold status, and $200 Uber discounts (Amex personal card).

 Chase Sapphire Reserve® Card

 You get a free Priority Pass Select membership with the card_name.
 Authorized users also get a free membership.

 Pro-tip: There’s no fee or limit on how many guests you can bring to the lounge.

 When you use your card to pay for travel through the Chase travel portal you earn 10X points on hotels and car rentals and 5X points on airfare.
-When you book direct, you’ll earn 3X points.
+When you book directly, you’ll earn 3X points.
 You also earn 3X points on dining.
 On all other purchases, you earn one point per dollar spent.

 You also get a yearly $300 travel credit which is automatically applied.
 No need to call or submit any paperwork.

-Other benefits of the Chase Sapphire Reserve include a $100 Global Entry application fee credit and rental car discounts from Avis, National Car Rental, and Silvercar.
+Other benefits of the card_name include a $100 Global Entry application fee credit and rental car discounts from Avis, National Car Rental, and Silvercar.
 When you book a hotel with the Luxury Hotel & Resort Collection you get free breakfast, in-room Wi-Fi, and other special perks.

 You pay no foreign transaction fees.
 The annual fee is $550.
 With the $300 travel credit, it’s more like $250.